I've been everywhere, man

 - The Familiar: The Ibrahim family is noted to have (prior to the start of the 1st book) lived in at least a dozen places/states in as many years.
 Since Astair is in college and the constant moving around of the family is explicitly mentioned to have delayed her graduating, and she isn't mentioned to have a job; and Anwar is a computer programmer - a job that is about the easiest to do long-distance, instead of moving around for - this really raises the question what on Earth the family were moving around for that much.
 This is never answered.

-- The Torkelsons: Riley moves to the small Oklahoma village in which the series takes place, mentioning to Dorothy Jane how his family is always moving around a lot due to his father being in the military.
+- The Torkelsons: Riley moves to the small Oklahoma village in which the series takes place, mentioning to Dorothy Jane how his family moves around a lot due to his father being in the military.

-- Recess: Gus Grisswald's family is type 1 as his father is a general.
-He admits to attending 11 schools by the time he reached the fourth grade and has never been at a school long enough to be known for anything other than being the new kid.
+- Recess: Gus Grisswald's family moves often because his father is a general.
+He admits to attending eleven different schools by the time he 4th-grade—in fact, until transferring to Third Street Elementary School, Gus had never been at a school long enough to be known as anything other than "the new kid."

 - The Wild Thornberrys: The titular family wanders around the wild in various countries as part of their nature documentary show.